Join us online to develop your understanding of decolonisation.

 2nd in Scotland for Sociology

-We’re ranked 2nd in Scotland for Sociology in the Times and Sunday Times Good University Guide 2024.
+We’re ranked 2nd in Scotland and 7th in the UK for Sociology in the Times and Sunday Times Good University Guide 2025.

 Who can join this online decolonisation course?